MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

     </ItemGroup>
     ```

-1. To check if SSO app works as expected, run `Local Debug` in Visual Studio or run the app in cloud by selecting `Provision in the cloud` and then select `Deploy to the cloud` to update your app.
+1. To check if SSO app works as expected, run the `Local Debug` in Visual Studio.

+1. You can also run the app in cloud by selecting `Provision in the cloud` and then select `Deploy to the cloud` to update your app.

 :::zone-end